uplift/bullhorn-handlebars-helpers/src/collection/README.md

 ## Where

-Accepts a collection, a key property name and a value.
+Accepts a collection, a key property name, a value and an optional limit (**Defaults:** filtered collection length).
 Filters the collection (using *underscore's/lodash's* _.where) to the objects matching the key value combination and loops over those object only.

 **Usage:**